dotnet/docs/docs/machine-learning/tutorials/image-classification-api-transfer-learning.md

     - `ImagePath` is the fully-qualified path where the image is stored.
     - `Label` is the original category the image belongs to.
 This is the value to predict.
     - `PredictedLabel` is the index of the predicted label.
-The pre-trained model returns a list of class probabilities and the `PredictedLabel` is the index of the class with the highest probability.
+The pretrained model returns a list of class probabilities and the `PredictedLabel` is the index of the class with the highest probability.

 ### Define paths and initialize variables